-The Group Risk Management & Assurance department assumes the central coordination, moderation, and monitoring of the structured risk management process for the entire corporate Group.
+The Group Risk Management & Assurance department assumes the central coordination, moderation, and monitoring of the structured risk management process for the entire Semperit Group.
 Relevant risks are prioritised from different perspectives and in a further step assessed with regard to their potential impact and their probability of occurrence.
 The bottom-up identification and prioritisation process is supported by (remote) workshops with the management of the respective Semperit companies.
-This bottom-up element ensures that potential new risks are brought up for discussion at companies.
 This bottom-up element ensures that potential new risks are brought up for discussion at the management level and, if relevant, subsequently incorporated into the reporting.
 These risks are discussed and coordinated with the segment management (top down).
 A detailed report is compiled immediately after each risk update in the respective Semperit companies.
 A comprehensive risk report including itemised data as well as data aggregated at the Group level is submitted to the Audit Committee and the Supervisory Board at least once per year.
 The regular reporting process is supplemented by an ad hoc reporting process in order to promptly call attention to critical topics.